-Truist invests over $5 million - GuruFocus.com
+Truist Invests Over $5 Million - GuruFocus.com

-Gift to reduce health disparities, create new pathways for health care careers and education

-CHARLOTTE, N.C., April 17, 2023 /PRNewswire/ -- Atrium Health announced today a $5.05 million gift to the Atrium Health Foundation "Giving Hope" campaign from the Truist Charitable Fund and Truist Foundation, which will advance several community-driven programs aimed at improving health outcomes and economic mobility for vulnerable community members in the Charlotte area.
+CHARLOTTE, NC / ACCESSWIRE / April 17, 2023 / Atrium Health announced today a $5.05 million gift to the Atrium Health Foundation "Giving Hope" campaign from the Truist Charitable Fund and Truist Foundation,which will advance several community-driven programs aimed at improving health outcomes and economic mobility for vulnerable community members in the Charlotte area.

 "Our purpose is to inspire and build better lives and communities," said Truist Chairman and CEO Bill Rogers.
 "We are committed to the well-being and vitality of the clients and communities we serve.
 Atrium Health's mission to improve health, elevate hope and advance healing for all is very much in line with our purpose; together, I believe we truly can make a difference."